logangrado/hideshow-orgmode/README.md

 Hideshow-orgmode.el provides an org-mode like interface to the hideshow minor mode.

-Org-mode provides an elegant means of interacting with outlines that one can toggle with the TAB key and Shift TAB.
-Hideshow-orgmode.el attempts to replicate the outline behavior of org-mode.
+`Org-mode` provides an elegant means of interacting with outlines that one can toggle with `TAB` and `S-TAB`. `Hideshow-orgmode.el` attempts to replicate the outline behavior of `org-mode` by providing two functions: `hs-cycle` and `hs-cycle-all`.

 ![](https://github.com/logangrado/hideshow-orgmode/blob/master/gif/hs-cycle-all.gif)